-Property/casualty premiums earned in the first quarter 2008 were \$1,038 million, an increase of \$44 million (4.4%) over the first quarter of 2007.
-Premiums earned in the first quarter of 2008 included \$205 million with respect to a reinsurance to close transaction which increased General Re's economic interest in the runoff of Lloyd's Syndicate 435's 2000 year of account from 39% to 100%.
+Property/casualty premiums earned in the second quarter and first six months of 2008 declined \$50 million (5.7%) and \$6 million (0.3%), respectively, versus the corresponding 2007 periods.
+Premiums earned in the first six months of 2008 included \$205 million with respect to a reinsurance to close transaction in the first quarter, which increased General Re's economic interest in the runoff of Lloyd's Syndicate 435's 2000 year of account from 39% to 100%.
 A similar reinsurance to close transaction in the first quarter of 2007 generated earned premiums of \$114 million and increased General Re's economic interest in the runoff of Lloyd's Syndicate 435's 2001 year of account from 60% to 100%.
-In each transaction, General Re assumed a corresponding amount of net loss reserves and as a result the transactions essentially had no impact on underwriting gains or losses.
+In each transaction, General Re assumed a corresponding amount of net loss reserves and as a result these transactions had no impact on underwriting gains or losses.
 General Re now possesses 100% of the economic interest in the years of account 2000 through 2008 of Lloyd's Syndicate 435.

-Excluding the increase in premiums earned from the reinsurance to close transactions and the effects of foreign currency exchange rate changes, premiums earned in 2008 decreased by \$91 million (10.3%).
-The decline in premium volume reflects continued underwriting discipline by rejecting transactions where pricing is deemed inadequate with respect to risk.
-Price competition continues to put downward pressure on rates in most reinsurance markets.
+Excluding the increase in premiums earned from the reinsurance to close transactions and the effects of foreign currency exchange rate changes, premiums earned in the first six months of 2008 decreased \$182 million (10.4%) from 2007.
+The reduced premium volume reflects continued underwriting discipline by declining to accept business where pricing is considered inadequate.
+Price competition continues to put downward pressure on premium rates in most reinsurance markets.
 Absent any major new business or significant transactions, General Re's premium volume will likely decline further over the remainder of 2008 when compared with 2007, as non-renewals and policy cancellations are expected to exceed new business.

-The property/casualty business produced an underwriting gain of \$15 million in the first quarter of 2008 compared with an underwriting loss of \$5 million in the first quarter of 2007.
-The results for 2008 were comprised of \$46 million in property gains and \$31 million in casualty and workers' compensation losses.
-Property results for the first quarter of 2008 included a \$32 million loss from winter storm Emma in Germany.
-The casualty losses included \$30 million in workers' compensation reserve discount accretion and deferred charge amortization.
-The results for 2007 were comprised of \$29 million in property gains and \$34 million in casualty and workers' compensation losses.
-Property results for the first quarter of 2007 were comprised of \$29 million in property gains and \$34 million in casualty and workers' compensation losses.
-Property results for the first quarter of 2007 included a loss of \$110 million from windstorm Kyrill.
-Casualty losses in 2007 included \$31 million in workers' compensation reserve discount accretion and deferred charge amortization.
+The property/casualty business produced underwriting gains of \$55 million in the second quarter and \$70 million in the first six months of 2008 compared with underwriting gains of \$182 million and \$177 million in the respective 2007 periods.
+Results for the first six months of 2008 included a gain of \$133 million from property business and a loss of \$63 million from casualty and workers' compensation business.
+Property results for the first six months of 2008 included \$50 million of catastrophe losses arising primarily from winter storm Emma in Germany and hailstorms in Europe.
+The loss from casualty and workers' compensation business for the first six months of 2008 included losses of \$60 million from workers' compensation reserve discount accretion and deferred charge amortization.
+Underwriting results for the first six months of 2007 were comprised of gains of \$174 million from property business and \$3 million from windstorm Kyrill in Northern Europe and casualty results reflected losses of \$63 million from workers' compensation.
+Underwriting results included catastrophe losses of \$110 million from windstorm accretion and deferred charge amortization.
+Europe and casualty results reflected losses of \$63 million from workers' compensation business.
+In 2007, property results included catastrophe losses of \$110 million from windstorm Kyrill in Northern Europe and casualty results reflected losses of \$63 million from workers' compensation reserve discount accretion and deferred charge amortization.
+Underwriting results in both 2008 and 2007 were adversely impacted by legal costs incurred in connection with the regulatory investigations of finite reinsurance.